Vyral/base-template/_posts/2020-07-29-whats-happening-in-the-market-in-july.md

 If you’re considering selling your house, you’re in an excellent spot.
 Sellers control the market, and buyers are competing for your property.
 You can get top dollar and often over the list price right now.

-**Inventory is down 50% from this time last year,** and we only have 1.2 months’ supply of inventory in the entire San Fernando Valley.
+**Inventory is down 50% from this time last year,** and we only have 1.2 months’ of supply of inventory in the entire San Fernando Valley.
 As an example, 91326 has nearly 13,000 single-family units, and there are currently only 51 for sale.
 Generally, we have about 90 to 100.
 That’s making a huge difference.&nbsp;

 If you have any more questions or want further information about buying or selling, give me a call or send an email.
 I would love to help you.